jupyterlab/jupyterlab/docs/source/extension/extension_dev.rst

 package.json metadata
 ^^^^^^^^^^^^^^^^^^^^^

-In addition to the package metadata for source extensions, prebuilt extensions have extra ``jupyterlab`` metadata for where the prebuilt assets should go.
+In addition to the package metadata for source extensions, prebuilt extensions have extra ``jupyterlab`` metadata.

 * ``outputDir``: :ref:`outputDir`
 * ``webpackConfig``: :ref:`webpackConfig`